-When you first consider moving to a new city, one of the first things you do is look at what you can buy in your price range.
-If you want to do that just call, I can help you now.
+When you consider moving to a new city, one of the first things you do is look at what you can buy in your price range.
+If you want to do that just call/text me at 615.257.9996, I can help you do that at a high level right now.

 However, this is for those who really want to learn how to research a property and neighborhood…especially if you moving to a new city.

-The best advice that I can give you is to trust your gut when it tells you this is the right home.
-And, when you know something is wrong but can’t quite put your finger on it.
-A decision not based on new information, but in your accumulated experience.
+The best advice that I can give you is to explore Nashville extensively and then trust your gut when it tells you this is the right area for you.
+And, also listen to your instincts when you know something is wrong but can’t quite put your finger on it.

 Although they couldn’t immediately prove it was a modern forgery, it only took one look to confirm it was a fake in the eyes of the new experts.

 It’s not math or anything you learned in school.